somaiyahhafeez/usaid/README.md

-# usaid
- an analysis of a decade of USAID data.
+# An analyis of a decade of USAID data amidst lay-offs and foreign aid freeze.